October is Menopause Awareness Month: Learn more at Menopause Spotlight

 • Manage stress: Meditation, yoga, walking, or journaling

-Available Now in eBook and Paperback
+Available in ebook and paperback

 Manage menopause brain fog with practical, science-backed strategies to improve mental clarity, focus, and thrive.
 Discover ways to support cognitive health and regain confidence every day.